-Do tenants of furnished flats also need a confirmation of residence?
+Do tenants of furnished flats also need a documents for Anmeldung?

 In November 2015, the new German Federal Registration Act (Meldegesetz) came into force.
 Tenants must now provide a “Wohnungsgeberbestätigung” (a form signed by the owner, proving that the tenant actually has rented a specific apartment) when they register at the Bürgeramt (local municipal office).
 The new law is intended to prevent ‘fake’ registrations.